yashi10sharma/Moodle-Installation-and-Cofiguration/README.md

 Steps for installing Moodle:-

 => STEP 0 : Identify matching versions of PHP, Mysql
-    we have already mentioned the versions that we used, one can refer to following link for further updates https://docs.moodle.org/dev/Moodle_3.7_release_notes
+    We have already mentioned the versions that we used, one can refer to following link for further updates https://docs.moodle.org/dev/Moodle_3.7_release_notes

 => STEP 1 : Ubuntu setup